 CT800 – MM4

-This is a game between the CT800 and the Mephisto MM4, both at 20 seconds per move.skip over animated chessboard
+This is a game between the CT800 and the Mephisto MM4, both at 20 seconds per move.Skip chessboard

 The CT800 starts out in a calm way, then takes a pawn during the opening.
 The gambit is sound because it is compensated by enough tempos, and the MM4 nicely pushes to develop its pieces.